 - hand needle

 - sewing machine needle

 - leather needle (optional)

 - walking foot (optional)

-By far the best place we have found to get metal purses is through Amazon.
+By far, the best place we have found to get metal purses is through Etsy.
 A quick search and you will be able to see a few stores that carry many types and lengths of frames.
-Don't forget to check your local store they are sure to carry a few diferent types.
+Don't forget to check your local store they are sure to carry a few different types.